coldSpidey/movie_scrapper/README.md

 `sudo apt-get install python3.9` this is to install Python 3.9
 - Run `python3 --version` to verify your Python installation

-## Install the required libraries and components to develop and run the program
+## Create The Project Structure
 You can download **movie_scrapper_html.zip** and unzip it, alternatively you can do manually using below steps
 - Go to **movie_scrapper_html** folder and create **app** folder
 - Place **run.py** file to **movie_scrapper_html** folder
 - Go to **app** folder and create **templates** folder
 - Place __init__.py and views.py into **app** folder
 - Go to **templates** folder and place all the **.html** files there
+## Install the required libraries and components to develop and run the program
 - Open Windows Terminal and switch to Ubuntu Terminal
 - Install PIP using this command `sudo apt install python3-pip`
 - Navigate to **movie_scrapper_html** folder and run `pip3 install -r requirements.txt` to install all the components at one go